Storefront with glass door, "bien venue" text, and culinary illustrations

 So come in!

-The 27 modules collected in this website focus on client-centered, culturally and individually appropriate speech-language pathology, which I equate with high-quality, effective, ethical, person-centered and professional efforts to help all people and each person with their speech, language, and related needs.
-We will build from some fundamentals about culture, language, identity, and professional requirements in the first Sections to some more specific ideas for clinical and professional applications later — and then end by thinking about how we want to go forward.
+The 27 modules collected in this website focus on culturally, linguistically, and individually appropriate speech-language pathology, which I equate with high-quality, effective, ethical, individualized and professional efforts to help all people and each person with their speech, language, and related needs.
+Call it “whole-person speech-language pathology,” if you like.
+Call it “personalized communication care.”

 How is it organized?